 Assessing your HR and Recruiting Technology Stack The people business has been transformed by technology.
 Most of the time, it helps talent acquisition professionals work better, smarter, and faster.
 But the pace of change keeps accelerating.
-It might be time to take a closer look at your technology stack to be sure it’s doing what … Continue reading Featured Content–December
+It might be time to take a closer look at your technology stack to be sure it’s doing what … Continue reading Featured Content–Winter 2017

 Part I. Work is changing.
 Fast.
 Once upon a time, work looked something like this: Recruiters posted jobs, collected resumes, and determined who might be a good fit, screening out unsuitable candidates before passing along those that rose to the top.
-Once hired, employees entered into long-term arrangements with their employers, agreeing to be available, … Continue reading Featured Content–November
+Once hired, employees entered into long-term arrangements with their employers, agreeing to be available, … Continue reading Featured Content–Fall 2017

 Language is a slippery thing.
 Case in point: the shifting use of the word "alternative."
 There was a time when the adjective signaled thoughtful, if sometimes impatient, opposition.
 "Alternative press," "alternative lifestyle," "alternative rock," "alt-academy," even "alternative universe."
 Each, in its way, spoke to power, expressing a desire for a more comprehensive worldview: reporting that took into … Continue reading Alt-Marketing?

 Living at the intersection of five well-traveled streets in a neighborhood just inside the Beltway has been more peaceful than I'd imagined it could be.
 The bus stop a half a block from my house is really only busy during rush hour.
 Once commuters understood my covered porch would no longer serve as a shelter during rainy weather (it really … Continue reading A Five-Corner Garden